Court Writ Home Loan

 It can prevent you from being approved for most forms of credit, including home loans.

 How long does it stay on my credit file?

 As soon as a statement of claim is issued against you or the company that you run, a court writ listing will be recorded on your credit history.

 The court writ is considered by the Privacy Act to be public knowledge.
-As such, a credit reporting agency (Veda Advantage) receives this data from the courts and will record it in the individual’s credit file.
+As such, a credit reporting agency (Equifax) receives this data from the courts and will record it in the individual’s credit file.